-Is your Android device not able to access the internet even after connecting to the WiFi network?
-There are any number of reasons for this issue.
+There are times when your Android starts behaving weird with the Internet.
+That dreaded “Connected but no Internet Access” message is just vague.
+There are a number of reasons that can lead up to this issue.
 Here are some of the things you can try to fix the problem.

-Note: In this article, we are focusing on troubleshooting internet of Android OS only, if are having problem connecting computer to Internet, check out our other article.
+In this article, we are focusing on Android only.
+In case you have a problem connecting your desktop to the Internet, check out our other article.

-Fix Android Connected to WiFi But No Internet Connection
+Fix Android Connected To WiFi But No Internet

 Since there is no particular reason for this connectivity problem, there are a number of possible fixes.
-I’m going to show a few fixes which you can try and fix the issue.
-Just follow all the solutions listed below one by one and see which solution fixes the Android WiFi internet connectivity issue.
+Below we have listed a few fixes which you can try to restore the Internet.

 1. Check If You Are Actually Connected to the Internet

-Ok, I know, this sounds stupid.
+I know, this sounds stupid.
 But trust me, I’ve been there and done that.
-More often than not, you might be facing this issue because your router is not able to access the internet.
+More often than not, you might be facing this issue because your router is not connected to the internet.
 So, try to connect to that router wirelessly using another device and see if you can access the internet.

-Additionally, log into your router and see if all the ISP IP address configuration details are accurate.
+Additionally, log into your router and check if all the ISP PPPoE configuration details are accurate.
+It should include your username and password.
 If you are unsure, call your ISP.

 2. Check If Mobile Data is Turned Off

-Sometimes, if you have mobile data turned on and then connect to a WiFi network, you might not be able to access the internet over WiFi.
+At times, when you have mobile data turned on and then connect to a WiFi network, you might not be able to access the internet.
 So, try disabling mobile data to fix the issue.

-Now, you might be thinking how’s that even possible.
-Generally, as soon as you connect to a WiFi network, Android will prioritize WiFi over the mobile data.
-However, some ISPs require users to log into their network with username and password before you can access the internet.
-Even after logging in, Android might not see it as an active connection and still uses mobile data.
-Under certain circumstances, Android might not be able to connect to the internet on both networks.
+Now, you might be thinking Android is too smart for this.
+But occasionally, when you connect to a WiFi network, Android will prioritize WiFi over the mobile data.
+However, some networks require users to log in before you can access the internet.
+Even after logging in, Android might not see it as an active connection and still use mobile data.
+Under such circumstances, Android might not be able to connect to the internet on both networks.

 TL;DR, try disabling mobile data and then connect to the WiFi network.